akalicki/jquery-simple-gallery/README.md

 does not need to be an id, as long as the selector `$(target)` will only select one appropriately sized DOM element from the page to cycle your images through.

++ `animate` (optional, *default = true*) - a boolean true/false value
+representing whether to animate the slideshow.
+If false, the target display will only change images when you click on a thumbnail image.

 + `startImg` (optional, *default = 0*) - the zero-based index of the image to start the slideshow at.
 A default value of 0 will tell the plugin to start at